AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Dynamic Semantics**

-There are no dynamic semantics associated with the Dependency Aspect the rules are checked by static analysis.
+There are no dynamic semantics associated with the Depends aspect as the rules are checked by static analysis.

 .. centered:: **Examples**